r-uby-dev/roda-llm/README.md

 at scale while letting you focus on the code that makes your agent useful rather than the glue that makes it functional.

-An agent is an ActiveRecord model that you own.
-It is powered by the llm.rb runtime and its `acts_as_agent` ActiveRecord extension.
-For Rack and Roda applications rake tasks are provided that can support you in setting up ActiveRecord within a non-Rails setting.
-In a Rails setting, it is managed by the Rails framework.
-It is also possible support Sequel models and direct subclasses of [`LLM::Agent`](https://github.com/r-uby-dev/llm#readme) but the most common path is assumed to be ActiveRecord.

 The plugin includes a HTML5 web component that can be used to provide a web interface to an llm.rb agent.
 The web component is highly configurable - for example, you can define how tool calls render in the status bar.
 It is also written in vanilla JavaScript